Get started

 "acls": [

-// all employees can access their own devices
+// All employees can access their own devices

 { "action": "accept", "src": ["autogroup:member"], "dst": ["autogroup:self:*"] },

-// users in group:dev and contractors who have accepted a share invite can
+// Users in group:dev and contractors who have accepted a share invite can

-// access devices tagged tag:dev
+// access devices tagged with tag:dev

 { "action": "accept", "src": ["group:dev","autogroup:shared"], "dst": ["tag:dev:*"] },